-This is part two of our video series where we demonstrate the various sharpening techniques and tools essential to properly maintain your knives.
-In this video, we focus on the types of sharpening stones and how to use them.
-Specifically, we’ll demonstrate and explain the different grits of stones we carry at Chubo and how to use them to correctly sharpen your knives.
+In this video we demonstrate the various sharpening techniques and tools essential to properly maintain your kitchen knives.
+We focus on the types of sharpening stones and how to use them.
+Specifically, we’ll demonstrate and explain the different grits of stones we carry at Chubo and how to achieve a sharp edge.

 Today we're going to discuss the type of stones we carry here at the Chubo.
 Here we have a coarse 220 grit stone.
 Coarse grit stones usually range from 220 to 500 rough stone.
 They're excellent for repairs and chips on your knife.
 They also help to speed things up when you're trying to sharpen the knife and create a bar quickly.